cryham/ccc/Readme.md

 On Windows SFML needs the environment variable SFML_ROOT to be defined.
 After this the program should build.

-In sources there already are: TinyXML2, ImGui and ImGui-SFML.
+In sources there already are: [TinyXML2](https://github.com/leethomason/tinyxml2), ImGui with ImGui-SFML and [nativefiledialog](https://github.com/mlabbe/nativefiledialog).